Pre-College Students & Educators

 - July 8-26, 2019 (check-in on July 7)

 - All inclusive (room, meals, activities).
 Partial tuition scholarships available.

 - Additional information, click here (previous year’s program)

-- Application, click here.
+- Application is now open, click here.

 High School Science Class Departmental Visits